rupakyeware/RIFE-Cloudweave/README.md

 ```
 python .\inference_video.py --exp=6 --img=input_frames/
 ```
-Edit the --exp value for more frames
+Edit the --exp value for more frames.
+Output frames will be stored in ./vid_out

 **Stitch frames into video using ffmpeg**
 ```